scientific-python/specs/spec-0008/index.md

 A component of SLSA is [software attestation](https://slsa.dev/attestation-model) which allows for public validation of software artifacts and provenance.
 GitHub provides the [`actions/attest-build-provenance`](https://github.com/actions/attest-build-provenance) GitHub Action which implements SLSA to generate signed build provenance attestations for workflow artifacts.
-Attestations are publishes to the project GitHub under `https://github.com/ORG/PROJECT/attestations/`.
+Attestations are published to the project GitHub under `https://github.com/ORG/PROJECT/attestations/`.

 ```yaml
 - uses: actions/attest-build-provenance@<full action commit SHA> # vX.Y.Z